jtajmahal04/qss20-final-project/README.md

 1. Run 01_data_pull first
 2. Run 02_visuaizations to generate plots
-3. Can run complete process if needed
+3. Can run complete pipeline if needed

 **What Figures Show**